apache/ignite/docs/hadoop_readme.md

     $HADOOP_HOME/bin/hadoop fs -ls /output

-    $HADOOP_HOME/bin/hadoop fs -cat /output/
+    $HADOOP_HOME/bin/hadoop fs -cat /output/part-r-00000

-It can be ran on multiple nodes on local host or in cluster environment the same way.
+A job can be ran on multiple nodes on localhost or in cluster environment the same way.
+The only changes needed to switch Apache Hadoop client to a cluster are to fix host in default DFS URI in `core-site.xml` and host in job tracker address in `mapred-site.xml`.

 ## 5. Management & Monitoring with Visor
 GridGain comes with GUI and CLI (command) based DevOps Managements Consoles delivering advance set of management and